When Is the Best Time

 Season Guide | Weather Details

-Spring is one of the top times to visit San Diego.
+Spring is one of the top times to visit San Diego in California.
 Between March and May, the temperatures average in the mid-60s, and the crowd levels are low before summer.
 The city looks beautiful during this time, with its flowers in full bloom and the Coronado Flower Show.

 Enjoy hot weather in San Diego throughout the summer, with average temperatures in the mid to high 70s.
 It’s a busy time to visit, with crowds and hotel prices at their highest.
 The later part of the summer is the best time to visit, as you’ll avoid the infamous June gloom.
 Avoid Comic-Con if you are not attending the event, as hotels are usually fully booked during this time.